rtmigo/jsontree_dart/README.md

 `List` objects.

 This allows you to prevent data errors at a very early stage.
-You will see warning in the IDE and the program will not compile.
+You will see warnings from IDE and the program will not compile.

 ## Example